Painted China Cabinet with Decoupage Backing

 Prepping China Cabinet for Paint

 The first thing I did was pop off that backing for easier access to the inside of the cabinet.
 My tack puller and teeny tiny flat head screwdriver work best for this.
+The entire piece was then prepped for paint, this is my process for How to Prep Painted Furniture.

 Painting the China Cabinet